 At some point, Wickord was one of 150 officers who left Tanagawa and sent to Umeda Camp where he remained from 1 April 1943 until 11 August 1943.
 In the camp, he was the highest-ranking American officer and made frequent demands for better food, medical treatment, and clothing for the POWs.
 It appears he may have been repeatedly beaten for doing this and later nominated for the Bronze Star.

-His wife received notification that he was a POW, and she also received this letter.
+His wife received a notification that he was a POW, and she also received this letter.

 406 Oak Street

 “The Provost Marshal General directs me to inform you that you may communicate with your husband, postage free, by following the inclosed instructions:

 “It is suggested that you address him as follows: